Naetw/CTF-pwn-tips/README.md

 * libc base
 * We can output the content of arbitrary address

-There is a symbol `environ` in libc, and it will have stack address.
+There is a symbol `environ` in libc, and it owns stack address.